Mash707/Mash707/README.md

 - 👋 Hi, I’m @Mash707
-- 👀 I try to do development
+- 👀 I try to make other projects better